A Bible Study by Jack Kelley

 If the two men reached an agreeable amount all eyes turned to the daughter who had been listening intently to the entire discussion.
 She now had to decide if she would take this man to be her husband.
 If she turned her empty cup upside down, the man went away never to return.
 But if she filled her cup and took a sip of the wine, she was agreeing to become his wife.

-At that point they signed a betrothal agreement, wherein the man promised on oath to return for the young woman when all the wedding preparations were complete.
+At that point, they signed a betrothal agreement, wherein the man promised on oath to return for the young woman when all the wedding preparations were complete.
 Now they were officially engaged and the relationship could only be terminated by a divorce.
 He went away to build a home for them on family property next to his father’s house.
 This could take some time, and the couple rarely met again until the father of the groom pronounced the newly built home fit for habitation.
-Only then was the wedding date set, and the man given permission by his father to go collect his bride for the wedding.
+Only then was the wedding date set, and the man was given permission by his father to go collect his bride for the wedding.

 During this time the young woman was to watch and wait at her parents’ home.
 She and her bridesmaids had to maintain a constant state of preparedness, since the wedding date would not be revealed to her until the bridegroom actually appeared at her door to take her to their new home.